truenas/charts/library/ix-dev/community/cloudflared/README.md

 # Cloudflared

-[Cloudflared](https://github.com/cloudflare/cloudflared) is an ebook and audiobook collection manager for Usenet and BitTorrent users.
+[Cloudflared](https://github.com/cloudflare/cloudflared) is a client for Cloudflare Tunnel, a daemon that exposes private services through the Cloudflare edge.